aldelar/az-func-docker/README.md

 az functionapp config appsettings set --name az-func-docker --resource-group az-func-docker --settings AzureWebJobsStorage="..(copy connection string from previous command).."

 # Enable Continuous deployment & Return CI_CD_URL
 az functionapp deployment container config --enable-cd --query CI_CD_URL --output tsv --name az-func-docker --resource-group az-func-docker

-# copy the CI_CD_URL and set a new webhook in your Azure Container Registry (type 'Push')
+# Copy the CI_CD_URL and set a new webhook in your Azure Container Registry (type 'Push')

 # Enable Kudu/SSH connection to the container
-# 1) Update the Dockerfile to use the '-appservice' version of the base image
+Update the Dockerfile to use the '-appservice' version of the base image

-# 2) Go to this URL to access the KUDU environment: https://az-func-docker.scm.azurewebsites.net/
+Go to this URL to access the KUDU environment: https://az-func-docker.scm.azurewebsites.net/

-# build the docker image
+# Build the docker image
 make build

-# test the image locally
+# Test the image locally
 docker run -p 8080:80 -it ailabml1b51bd50.azurecr.io/az-func-docker:latest

-# push the image to the Azure Registry, which will trigger a reboot of the Azure function against the new image
+# Push the image to the Azure Registry, which will trigger a reboot of the Azure function against the new image
 make push